Collection: The Clone Wars

 Accessory Count: 7

-Accessory Details: 2 blue lightsabers, 2 green lightsabers, droid blaster, left interchangeable arm, right interchangeable arm
+Accessory Details: 2 blue lightsabers, 2 green lightsabers, droid blaster, left interchangeable split arm (ball-jointed shoulder articulation), right interchangeable split arm (ball-jointed shoulder articulation)

 Date Stamp: 2008